 - Offline is the new luxury: Social media comparisons suck.
 If you can’t scroll through SM without getting sad, jealous, etc. – find something else to do – listen to podcasts, browse at the bookstore, take a walk or get creative.

-Just a couple of weeks to go in 2019, and then we’ll move on to a new decade, and a new you.
+Just a couple of weeks to go, and then we’ll move on to a new year, and a new you.
 You can do this.
 And we’re here to help.